subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 1: Average spin $\sigma_{av}$ as a function of $\beta = {1\over T}$

-A graph of the $\tanh$ function is shown in figure 1.
+A graph of the $\tanh$ function is shown above.
 Since we are considering positive temperatures only, we will focus on the half plane $\beta > 0$.
 At very low temperatutes $\beta\rightarrow\infty$, and as a result the average spin $\sigma_{av} = 1$ and the average energy is minimized at $e_{av} = -1$.
-Hence at low temperatures each atom becomes perfectly aligned with the external magnetic field, and this is lowest energy configuration.
+Hence at low temperatures the infuence of the external magnetic field overcomes the random thermal fluctuations and as a result each spin becomes perfectly aligned with the external field, and this is lowest energy configuration.
 Conversely at high temeperatures $\beta\rightarrow 0$ and as as result the average spin goes to zero, and so does the average energy.
-This implies that at high temperatures the system is no longer magnetized and the spins are randomly aligned in the up or down direction.
+This implies that at high temperatures the thermal fluctuations dominate the ordering effect of the external field which results in the spins being randomly aligned in the up or down direction.
 As the temperature is reduced, the spins start to gradually align with the external field, but note that there is no phase change, i.e., a sudden shift from non-alignment to alignment, it happens gradually.
 On the other hand, there is a phase change if the external magnetic field is switched from $+B$ to $-B$.
 This causes the average spin to flip to $\sigma_{av} = -\tanh(\beta J)$ (even though the average energy remains the same).
 This is a sudden change in the average spin, and is referred to as a phase transition of type 1.

 ### Ising Model in One Dimension